openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 ------------

-The dev data to be loaded should be specified in a yaml file and each IDA should provide a ``load_dev_data`` management command which takes path to yaml files.
+The dev data to be loaded should be specified in a yaml file and each IDA should provide a ``load_dev_data`` management command which takes a path to yaml files.
 For example, the command to load the example data above into the LMS might look something like this:

 .. code-block:: bash

     ./manage.py lms load_dev_data /tmp/example.yaml

-If there was corresponding dev data that needs to be loaded into another IDA(i.e ecommerce) when testing this functionality in devstack, there would be an equivalent command in the ecommerce repository:
+If there is corresponding dev data that needs to be loaded into another IDA(i.e, ecommerce) when testing this functionality in devstack, there would be an equivalent command in the ecommerce repository:

 .. code-block:: bash

     ./manage.py load_dev_data /tmp/example2.yaml

-To keeping data loading modular, dev data specification for each IDA should live in its own yaml file.
+To keep data loading modular, the dev data specification for each IDA should live in its own yaml file.

 Each ``load_dev_data`` management command should take the specification from the yaml file and call on the data generation fuctions that correspond to keys in yaml file.